 Edward Lear met the Tennysons through their mutual friend Franklin Lushington.
 Tennyson’s sister was married to Lushington’s brother Edmund.
 Lear and Tennyson admired and responded to one another’s work.
-Below I’ll briefly discuss Tennyson’s poem written in response to one of Lear’s books (Lear’s illustrations of Tennyson’s poems were discussed in my last blog).
+Below I’ll briefly discuss Tennyson’s poem written in response to one of Lear’s books.

 In 'Edward Lear and His World', John Lehman writes about Lear’s close relationship with Emily Tennyson: ‘Emily became one of his dearest friends’ (27).
 His feelings for Emily are made clear in a letter he wrote to Chichester Fortescue (later Lord Carlingford) in 1859 after a visit to Farringford:

 I should think, computing moderately, that 15 angels, several hundreds of ordinary women, many philosophers, a heap of truly wise and kind mothers, 3 or 4 minor prophets, and a lot of doctors and schoolmistresses, might be all boiled down, and yet their combined essence fall short of what Emily Tennyson really is.
 (Lehman 27)

 Lear was a frequent guest at Farringford and an even more frequent correspondent with the Tennyson family, especially Emily.
 In letter after letter he expresses the joy he felt when he last visited and the regret that he cannot be with them always.
 On 9 October 1856, apparently after not having written to Emily for some time, he writes from Quarantine Island, Corfù to apologise; ‘I do write—but I destroy what I write . . .
 Forgetting you or Alfred or Faringford [sic] is always a fiddlededeeism & impossible’.